agsb/f2u/README.md

     2) words that changes the dictionary as COMMA (,), CREATE, DOTSTR (.");
     3) words that changes flag bits as IMMEDIATE, SMUDGE, HIDE, REVEAL;

-When defining a new word between COLON (:) and SEMI (;), copy the actual flash page correspondent of DP pointer to sram buffer, start pointers offsets, make the changes into sram buffer and when is full, or at end, flush contents and restart pointers;
+When defining a new word between COLON (:) and SEMI (;), copy the actual flash page correspondent of DP pointer to sram buffer, start pointers offsets, make the changes into sram buffer and when is full, or at end, flush contents and restart pointers, repeat until done;

-When defining words with CREATE and DOES> use same aprouch.
+When defining words with CREATE, <BUILDS and DOES> use same aprouch.

 # Implementation References